 Please check the Market Calendar.
 Vendors are expected to operate fully throughout the designated time periods.
 If you cannot stay for the entire market period, then it is best to not attend.
 Vendors must be set up and ready for sales by 9:45 am.
 Late vendors will not be allowed to set up.
 For the 2020 Market, we will be offering a senior & vulnerable populations shopping period from 9:45 – 10 am.

 Market fees are $20 for a 10×10 space.
 Food trucks are $30 per truck.
 All vendors must provide their own setup, and we recommend you come prepared for all the elements that our beautiful mountain setting can send our way.
 Spaces are “first come, first serve”, except for the reserved area for season-long vendors.
 Fees are collected by the Market Manager each week at the beginning of the market via credit or debit card.
 No cash payments are accepted for 2020.

 Vendors are not allowed on site before 7:15 am.
-By 7:15 am booth location markers will be set up and vendors will be allowed to enter Rotary Park vending areas to set up.
 For your first market, please check in with a Market Coordinator before setting up so we can explain how it works.
 A Market Coordinator can be identified by their grey and green hat.
 1st-time vendors are recommended to arrive between 7:45 and 8:45 am.

 DRIVE-IN & DROP OFF

 For the Sunday Market, vendors with seasonal reserved spots only can drive in and drop off their set up.
 All vehicles must be offsite by 8:45 am.
 Please take great care when driving through the market area.
 The maximum speed is 5km/hour.
 Please remove your vehicles offsite immediately after dropping off your set up.
 Only begin setting up AFTER you have parked your vehicle.
 All vehicles must be offsite by 8:45 am.